 Appearance / health:

-The body is light to orange-pink, and highlighted by a bold white stripe along the back and behind the eye.
-Breeders have produced a beautiful reddish-pink strain that bears magenta fin margins.
-Adults reach 11 cm (4.3 in) in length.
+The body is bright reddish-orange, and highlighted by a bold white stripe behind the eye, while brilliant orange colors the face, tail, and fins.
+Adults reach 10 cm (4 in) in length.

 Behavior / temperament:

 Fiji Barberi Clownfish will defend a favored cave or rock, and may attack other Clownfish, or species with a similar appearance.
 When provided with an acceptable sea anemone, they calm down and confine aggression to the immediate area of their home base.

 This hardy reef-dweller fares best in a well-filtered 113 liter (30 gal) or larger aquarium that is provisioned with numerous rock/coral caves and host sea anemones.
 Most aquarists provide Entacemaea spp anemones, but a wide variety of species will be accepted.
 Clownfish usually do fine without anemones, but feel more secure (and hence are “better-behaved” towards other fish!), when they are present.
 Live sand and live rock should be included if possible.
 Mated pairs may be housed together, but other Clownfish may be harassed unless great deal of living space is provided.

 The following water quality parameters should be maintained in order to assure long-term health: Temperature: 23.3-28 C (74-82 F); Specific Gravity (Salinity): 1.020-1.025; pH: 8.1-8.4.